gonzalo-bulnes/chilean_cities/README.md

     gem 'chilean_cities', git: 'git@github.com:gonzalo-bulnes/chilean_cities.git'

+Then copy the migrations to your application and apply them:

+    rake chilean_cities:install:migrations
+    rake db:migrate

+Add the line `# Load the chilean cities here please` in `db/seeds.rb` if your application has one.
+(If it doesn't, the generator will create one.)
-Generate the seed and run it:
+Finally, generate the seed and run it:

-    rails generate chilean_cities:install
+    rails generate chilean_cities:seeds
     bundle exec rake db:seed

 License